-- Only one advertising sign will be permitted to be erected on a lot that is being advertised for resale AND only after the developer has sold ALL lots in the relevant stage. - Display home signage will be permitted but only with the written approval of the DAP and Hume City Council.
+- · Advertising signs (including a "For Sale" sign) are only permitted to be erected after completion of the dwelling AND the developer has sold all lots in the relevant stage.
+"For Sale" signs are not permitted on vacant lots. - Display home signage will be permitted but only with the written approval of the DAP and Wyndham City Council.